Cassava cake: Variants

 Cassava cake can be modified to add additional ingredients.
 The most common variants are "cassava buko bibingka" which adds young coconut (buko), and "pineapple cassava bibingka" which adds crushed pineapple chunks.

 In Vigan, Ilocos Sur, a local variant of cassava cake is known as "royal bibingka".
-It is shaped like cupcakes with a cheese and margarine topping.
+They are shaped like cupcakes and are topped with cheese and margarine.

 Similar dishes

 Cassava cake is very similar to the Vietnamese bánh khoai mì, which is sometimes also anglicized as "cassava cake", but the latter does not use milk and does not have a custard topping.
 Cassava cake also resembles the Caribbean and African cassava pone (also called yuca cake), but the latter is denser and dryer in texture.